FindMySchool LogoFindMySchool

 The main consideration is oversubscription: entry depends substantially on proximity to the gates.
 Beyond that, this is a school of genuine substance, led with clarity, teaching well, and delivering real opportunity.

 Yes.
 The school holds an Outstanding Ofsted rating across all categories including quality of education, behaviour, personal development, leadership, and sixth form provision.
-Academic results consistently exceed England averages: 42% of GCSEs achieved grades 9-7, and 58% of A-levels achieved A*-B grades.
-Sixteen students secured Oxbridge places in 2024, and over three-quarters of sixth form leavers progress to university.
-The school ranks in the top 12% nationally for GCSE performance (FindMySchool ranking).
+Academic results are strong: 41.9% of GCSEs achieved grades 9-7, and 70% of A-level grades were A* to B in the current dataset.
+The school ranks 605th out of 3,895 schools in England for GCSE academic outcomes (FindMySchool ranking), roughly top 16% nationally.

 Admission to Year 7 is highly competitive.
 In 2024, the school received over 1,000 applications for approximately 285 places, a 3.7:1 ratio.
 Two primary feeders — Cutteslowe and Wolvercote, both part of River Learning Trust — receive priority; beyond that, places are allocated by distance from school.
 The catchment spans from Peartree through the city centre to New Hinksey.
 Sixth form entry is even more competitive at approximately 750 applications for 300 places, with GCSE performance as the determining factor.